uym2/TreeShrink/README.md

 run_treeshrink.py  -i test_data/mm10.trees -m all-genes -d test_data/mm10_treeshrink_allgenes
 ```

-#### Using `-i` to input alignments
+#### Using `-i` to include alignments

 The input can also be a set of alignments and trees.
-Alignments will no impact the outlier detection.
-The only way in which they are used is the following.
-After TreeShrink detects (based on trees) what sequences are outliers, it then removes those sequences from both the tree and the alignment and produces a new filtered alignment and tree.
+Alignments does not impact the outlier detection and are included only if one wishes to filter outliers from both trees and alignments.
+After TreeShrink detects outliers (based solely on trees), it  produces a new alignment and a new tree by removing the corresponding sequences.

-To provide alignment and trees, your data need to follow a certain structure, as shown in the example below.
+To provide alignment and trees, your data need to follow a certain structure as follow:

-- You need to a top folder (e.g., `allgenes` below).
+- You need to have a top folder (e.g., `allgenes` below).
 - Inside that folder, you need to put one directory per input gene tree/alignment.
 In our example, these are `4048`, `4103`, `4218`, `4234`, and `4308`.
 - Inside each of these gene folders, you have a file for the gene tree and all the tree files should have the same exact name.
 In this case, the name is `RAxML_bipartitions.final `.
 - Inside each of these gene folders, you can have a file for the gene alignment and all the alignment files should have the same exact name.
 In this case, the name is `alignment.fasta`.